ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 ```

-Field details are documented in Rust doc comments and in schema (generated from doc comments).
+Field details are comprehensively documented in Rust doc comments and within the schema, which is generated from these doc comments.

-Failure can happen on IBC and WASMD level, without CVM executed to point where it can issue events.
-For this case please follow IBC and WASMD guides to track execution (generalized indexers like Numia, Mintscan and Cosmos Indexer are super useful in this case).
+In some instances, failures may arise at the IBC and WASMD levels before the CVM reaches a stage where it can issue events.
+In such cases, it is recommended to consult the IBC and WASMD guides to monitor the execution process.
+Utilising indexers like Numia, Mintscan, and Cosmos Indexers can be particularly beneficial in addressing these scenarios.

-### Try
+### CVM Exercise

-Replace DOT asset id and DOT<->OSMO pool identifier identifier in `execute` message body.
-Try execute.
+Replace the asset id for DOT and DOT<->OSMO pool identifier identifier in `execute` message body and then try to execute this.

 ### Unstuck funds

-Here is program to unstuck funds on `interpreter`.
+Here is a program to release stuck funds on the `interpreter`.

-So what it does - it transfers 1 PICA to Osmosis, and than transfer some assets on Osmosis `interpreter` to some account.
+This transfers 1 PICA to Osmosis, and than transfers some assets on the Osmosis `interpreter` to some account.

-Also `interpreter` implements CW1 proxy contract allowing user to unstuck funds from Osmosis directly (just send CW20 or Bank transfer message on behalf of `interpreter`).
+Additionally, the `interpreter` includes a CW1 proxy contract, allowing users to recover stuck funds from Osmosis directly by simply sending CW20 or Bank transfer messages on behalf of the `interpreter`.

 ```json
             {